amonks/run/NEW_README.md

 ### Using Go

-If you already use go and have it installed, you can install RUN with the go command line tool.
+If you already use go and have it installed, you can install Run with the go command line tool.

     $ go install github.com/amonks/run/cmd/run@latest

 ## Quick Start

-Follow these steps to get started with RUN:
+Follow these steps to get started with Run:

 1. **Create a `tasks.toml` file**